 Like most mental health conditions the underlying drivers of social anxiety are complex.
 Here are some factors that can trigger, contribute or work together to make social anxiety a problem.

-- Bullying – some people with social anxiety disorder to being treated poorly, publicly shamed or humiliated
+- Bullying – some people with a social anxiety disorder to being treated poorly, publicly shamed or humiliated

 - Genetics – It is possible that there is a genetic component to social anxiety.
-Currently researchers are of the view that multiple genes possibly contribute to anxiety.
+Currently, researchers are of the view that multiple genes possibly contribute to anxiety.

 Ask your doctor or mental health clinician for information sheets or brochures.
 Ask questions, at the start and through the treatment journey.

 Oftentimes people with social anxiety disorder view it as a personal flaw, failing and are vulnerable to self stigmatization.
 Self stigmatization is when people are aware of others negative views, internalize and blame themselves.
 On the other hand, it’s important over time to challenge some of these beliefs.

 Changing clinicians or doctors can be challenging for people with social anxiety.
 Moreover, sharing personal stories raises anxiety, building trust takes time.
 Disruptions should be avoided.
 However, telehealth psychology means therapists and clients are not as geographically limited.